-Amitabh Basu is an associate professor of applied mathematics and statistics.
+Amitabh Basu is a professor of applied mathematics and statistics with a secondary appointment in computer science.
 He is an expert in the fields of optimization, discrete and combinatorial geometry, operations research, and convex analysis.

-His work has been funded by the National Science Foundation, the Office of Naval Research, and the American Mathematical Society.
-He has published more than 35 papers in nearly a dozen peer-reviewed journals.
+His work has been funded by the National Science Foundation, the Office of Naval Research, the Air Force Office of Scientific Research, and the American Mathematical Society.
+He has published more than 50 papers in nearly a dozen peer-reviewed journals.
 Basu’s awards include an AMS-Simons Travel award, a U.S. Junior Oberwolfach fellowship from the Mathematisches Forschungsinstitut Oberwolfach (MFO), and a 2015 NSF CAREER award.
 He was also one of three finalists for the prestigious A.W.
 Tucker Prize, which is awarded by the Mathematical Optimization Society every three years.

-Basu serves as an associate editor for two peer-reviewed journals: Mathematics of Operations Research and Discrete Optimization.
+Basu serves as an associate editor for three peer-reviewed journals: Mathematics Programming, Mathematics of Operations Research and Discrete Optimization, and serves on the editorial board of the MOSSIAM Series on Optimization.
 He is a member of the Mathematical Optimization Society and was previously elected vice-chair of Integer and Discrete Optimization for the INFORMS Optimization Society.

 He received a bachelor’s degree in computer science and engineering from the Indian Institute of Technology, Delhi, in 2004 and a master’s degree in computer science from Stony Brook University in 2006.
 In 2010, he earned his PhD from Carnegie Mellon University, where he studied algorithms, combinatorics, and optimization under Gerard Cornuejols.

 Basu joined Johns Hopkins in 2013 following a three-year visiting assistant professor appointment at the University of California, Davis.